 Older people are also more sensitive to the effects of many drugs.
 For example, older people are more likely to experience light-headedness, loss of appetite, depression, confusion, and impaired coordination, putting them at risk of falling and fracturing a bone.
-Drugs that can cause these reactions include many antihistamines, sleep aids, antianxiety drugs, antihypertensives, and antidepressants (see table Some Drugs Particularly Likely to Cause Problems in Older People Some Drugs Particularly Likely to Cause Problems in Older People Drugs, the most common medical intervention, are an important part of medical care for older people.
-Without drugs, many older people would function less well or die at an earlier age.
-Older... read more and [1 Age reference Many factors can increase the likelihood of an adverse drug reaction (any unwanted effects of a drug).
+Drugs that can cause these reactions include many antihistamines, sleep aids, antianxiety drugs, antihypertensives, and antidepressants (see table Some Drugs Particularly Likely to Cause Problems in Older People Some Drugs Particularly Likely to Cause Problems in Older People and [ 1 Age reference Many factors can increase the likelihood of an adverse drug reaction (any unwanted effects of a drug).
 They include Hereditary factors Certain diseases Simultaneous use of several drugs Very... read more ]).

 Many drugs—for example, antihypertensive drugs such as angiotensin-converting enzyme (ACE) inhibitors and angiotensin II receptor blockers (ARBs)—pose a risk to the health and normal development of a fetus.
-To the extent possible, pregnant women should not take any drugs, especially during the first trimester (see table Some Drugs That Can Cause Problems During Pregnancy) Some Drugs That Can Cause Problems During Pregnancy* More than 50% of pregnant women take prescription or nonprescription (over-the-counter) drugs or use social drugs (such as tobacco and alcohol) or illicit drugs at some time during pregnancy... read more .
+To the extent possible, pregnant women should not take any drugs, especially during the first trimester (see table Some Drugs That Can Cause Problems During Pregnancy) Some Drugs That Can Cause Problems During Pregnancy* .
 However, for some drugs, including ACE inhibitors and ARBs, risk increases during the second and third trimesters of pregnancy.
 Use of any prescription drugs, over-the-counter drugs, and dietary supplements (including medicinal herbs) Overview of Dietary Supplements Dietary supplements are used by about 75% of Americans.
 They are the most common therapies included among integrative medicine and health (IMH) and complementary and alternative medicine (CAM)... read more during pregnancy requires a doctor's supervision.
 Social drugs (alcohol and nicotine) and illicit drugs (cocaine and opioids such as heroin) also pose risks to the pregnancy and the fetus, therefore should be avoided.